-- The school SENCO attends termly meetings with a group of SENCOs from local schools.
+- The locality offer regular meetings with a group of SENCOs from local schools.
 During such meetings the learning needs of key children are discussed and professional advice sought.
-In addition the latest national SEND developments are discussed, the best intervention strategies analysed as well as training needs for our schools identified and planned for.

-- Advisory Teachers from our Local Authority are also called into school regularly to observe and assess key children in order to provide advice and support.

-- The school receives allocated visits from the nominated Educational Psychologists and the school also has a named Education Welfare Officer.

-- The Head Teacher and SENCO work with the designated teacher and attend termly meetings with Social Services to support our Looked After Child/ren.

-- The school has access to a number of organisations and services and the SENCO liaises with them.
-These include

-- o Educational Psychology

-- Speech and Language Therapists

-- o Inclusion Support and Social Communication Team

-- Looked After Children Education Service

-- Social Services
+In addition the latest national SEND developments are discussed, the best intervention strategies analysed as well as training needs for our schools identified and planned for. - Advisory Teachers from our Local Authority are also called into school regularly to observe and assess key children in order to provide advice and support. - The school receives allocated visits from the nominated Educational Psychologists and the school also has a named Education Welfare Officer. - The Head Teacher and SENCO work with the designated teacher and attend termly meetings with Social Services to support our Looked After Child/ren. - The school has access to a number of organisations and services and the SENCO liaises with them.
+These include - Educational Psychology - o Speech and Language Therapists - o Inclusion Support and Social Communication Team - o Learning Behaviour Advisory Team - Looked After Children Education Service - Social Services

 - o Child Development Team

-- o School Nurse
+- School Nurse

 - Occupational Health

 - o Family and Children's Service

-- o Transition Mentors
+- Transition Mentors

-- Children and Family Centres
+- o Children and Family Centres

 - o Family Resource Team